-Just as technology was the wonder 10 years ago, China is the wonder today -- and for good reason.
-This is a country that has posted nearly 9% annual growth in gross domestic product over the past five years.
-An investor who threw $10,000 at the iShares FTSE/Xinhua China 25 Index (FXI) when it started trading in October 2004 would have more than $33,000 today.
-That's a 44% annual rate of return from a passive fund that's invested in giants such as China Life Insurance
+Although the excitement surrounding the Chinese market is subsiding, at current prices, China stocks are starting to look like very promising long-term investments.
+After all, this is a country that has posted nearly 9% annual growth in gross domestic product over the past five years.
+And despite the recent drop, an investor who threw $10,000 at the iShares FTSE/Xinhua China 25 Index (FXI) when it started trading in October 2004 would have more than $14,000 today.
+Given current conditions, that's not a bad return from a fund that's invested in giant state-owned companies such as China Life Insurance

 History repeats itself

 So while the China market is coming to terms with reality, there are individual companies that will continue to profit from this enormous economic growth engine.
 Remember: No matter what its relatively immature domestic stock market says, the opportunities in China are huge.
 If they weren't, companies such as Yum!
 Brands